 I wanted to use the frames in our Master bedroom somehow, so when I saw pillows with these phrases I knew they’d be perfect.

 Those little greetings are fun and make you smile when you see them, so I thought they would be perfect for a private space like our Master bathroom.
-I just arranged the text (the font Jenna Sue and is FREE for personal use).
+I just arranged the text (the font Cheddar Jack and is FREE for personal use).
 Then I cut the lettering out of vinyl with my Cameo then used my spraypaint technique to give them the Midas touch.

 They’re so cute (and a big improvement from what they were), I can’t wait to get them hung.
 So does anyone need any rooster artwork?
 I know where you can get some!